dylandaviddavies/outcome-tests-docs/docs/guide/azure.md

 # Azure Setup

+## Automated Testing App Pipeline
+Go into Azure and import [this](https://github.com/mikerotenberg/outcome-tests/blob/master/Automated%20Testing%20App.json) pipeline.

+Next, select ***windows-2019*** for the agent pool specification.

 ## Resources Pipeline
 Use [this template repository](https://github.com/mikerotenberg/outcome-tests-resources) to create a new resource repository for your site.

 Once you've created your resource repository, edit the ***.runsettings*** file in the ***RunSettings*** folder and edit the test data files in the TestData folder to fit your site.
 Refer to the [Tests](../tests/) guide for what each test expects in its data file.

-Once done, go into Azure and create a new pipeline called *Resources* using the GitHub repository you created using the template.
+Once done, go into Azure and create a new pipeline called *Automated Testing App Resources* using the GitHub repository you created using the template.
 Make sure to select the existing *azure-pipelines.yml* file as your configuration file of choice.

-## Automated Testing App Pipeline
-Go into Azure and import [this](https://github.com/mikerotenberg/outcome-tests/blob/master/Automated%20Testing%20App.json) pipeline.

-Next, select ***windows-2019*** for the agent pool specification.

 ## Release Pipeline
 Create a release pipeline and add the ***Resources Pipeline*** and ***Automated Testing App Pipeline*** as artifacts.